Southern Fried Green Tomato Recipe

 Gina Abernathy

 Fried Green tomatoes are a southern summertime classic.
 This recipe is so simple and delicious.
-The crunchy breading and creamy remoulade sauce will have you come back for more.
+The crunchy breading and creamy remoulade sauce will have you wanting more.

 5 from 17 votes